fei-jason/Girlfriend_PT/README.md

  # Notes
- All work was done by @ilykeegan, @crewsdel, and myself.
+ All work was done by @ilykeegan, @crewsdel, and @fei-jason.
 The big commits from a stranger were due to misunderstanding on who was signed in at the Computer Lab at UNF.